ultron682/asp.net-ef-xunit-identity_codeshare_backend/README.md

 ### 3. Collaborative Code Editing with SignalR (Real-time Updates)
 CodeShareHub is a SignalR Hub that allows users to collaboratively edit and update code snippets in real-time.
 It provides the following features:

--Join Code Snippet Room: Users can join a unique document editing session, represented by a code snippet's unique identifier.
+- Join Code Snippet Room: Users can join a unique document editing session, represented by a code snippet's unique identifier.
--Real-time Code Updates: Users can collaboratively edit a code snippet in real-time, with changes immediately reflected to other users in the session.
+- Real-time Code Updates: Users can collaboratively edit a code snippet in real-time, with changes immediately reflected to other users in the session.
--Document Management: Supports multiple users editing the same code snippet while ensuring only authorized users can make changes.
+- Document Management: Supports multiple users editing the same code snippet while ensuring only authorized users can make changes.
--Snippet Property Changes: Owners of a snippet can update properties like the selected programming language or set the snippet as read-only.
+- Snippet Property Changes: Owners of a snippet can update properties like the selected programming language or set the snippet as read-only.
--Connection Management: Manages user connections and group memberships to keep track of which users are editing which documents.
+- Connection Management: Manages user connections and group memberships to keep track of which users are editing which documents.

 ### 4. Account Management
 - Account Information: Retrieve user profile details such as email and username.
 - Update Username: Users can update their display name (nickname).
+#### Email-Based Operations:
 - Send a confirmation email after registration.
 - Handle email confirmation links for account verification.

 ### 5. Email Service Integration
 - The backend uses MailKit for sending emails.
-- It handles operations like sending account verification emails and user notifications.
+- It handles operations like sending account verification emails.
 - Configurable SMTP settings through appsettings.json.

 ### 6. Security
 - JWT Authentication: Securely manages user sessions with token-based authentication.
 - Password Hashing: Protects user credentials using Identity framework.
-- SSL Support: Ensures secure communication between the backend and external services.

 ## Technologies Used: